-26 of October 2020, marks the 101 birthday of the late Shah of Iran, Mohammad Reza Shah Pahlavi.
-The Shah was born in 1919 and became the crown prince of Iran in 1925 as his father, Reza Shah the great, ascended the throne.
+October 26, 2020, commemorates the 101st birthday of the late Shah of Iran, Mohammad Reza Shah Pahlavi.
+Born in 1919, he became the crown prince of Iran in 1925, upon the ascension of his father, Reza Shah the Great, to the throne.

 The Shah´s legacy can thus not be denied, nor overlooked.
 His and his regime´s shortcomings, must be discussed with respect to not only his achievements and triumphs, but also to the history of Iran.
 We must ask, what type of Iran he took over and what type of Iran he left in 1979.
 It is quite clear that even though 40 years have passed since the death of the Shah, he is fully alive in the mind and conscious of the Iranian people.
 He is dead, yet Iranian demonstrators are calling for him: “Shah of Shahs – Rest in Peace” (in Persian: shahanshah – rohat shad”).

-Now that more than 40 years have passed since the Islamic revolution of 1979 and the Shah´s death, most of the truth about his life, his rule, his overthrow, and his death have been revealed.
-These revelations, not least about the reasons and objectives behind the revolution, have been instrumental in why the Iranian people today are crying his name, and why his previous opponents are today his foremost advocates.
-Let us discuss the most previous one, Aref Arefkia.
+More than forty years have lapsed since the Islamic revolution of 1979 and the Shah’s passing, allowing much of the truth about his life, rule, overthrow, and death to surface.
+These revelations, especially those concerning the reasons and objectives behind the revolution, have been instrumental in sparking today’s chants in his name by the Iranian people, transforming his previous opponents into his strongest advocates.
+A case in point is Aref Arefkia.

-So even until 7 years ago, Aref was of the believe that the Shah was a dictator.
-Actually, Aref was such an opponent of the Shah, that when Aref left Iran behind in 1980, he also performed for the People’s Mojahedin Organization of Iran, an organization which during the reign of the Shah conducted several terrorist operations and is considered as an arch-enemy of the Iranian monarchy and the Shah himself.
+Aref was such a vehement critic of the Shah that after his departure from Iran in 1980, he performed for the People’s Mojahedin Organization of Iran, a group that carried out several acts of terrorism during the Shah’s reign and is considered an archenemy of the Iranian monarchy and the Shah himself.

 He sings: